vajahath/generator-ts-np/README.md

 [![](https://img.shields.io/badge/TypeScript-Ready-blue.svg)](https://www.typescriptlang.org/)

 _You don't have to write any type definitions here.
-It will be packaged within your package._
+It will be packaged within your package automatically._

 ## Prerequisites